Astrakhan: Modern history

 In 1943, Astrakhan was made the seat of a Soviet oblast within the RSFSR.
-The oblast was retained as a national province of the independent Russian Federation in the 1991 administrative reshuffle after the dismemberment of the Soviet Union.
+The oblast was retained as a national province of the independent Russian Federation in the 1991 administrative reshuffle after the dissolution of the Soviet Union.

-In the present day, Astrakhan is a large industrial centre of the Volga country, Russia, with a population of 100,000.
+In the present day, Astrakhan is a large industrial centre of the Volga country, Russia, with a population of over 500,000.
 Starting nearly 400 years ago and continuing to the present day, Astrakhan has been Russia's main center of fish processing.
 The market for fish is a large component of the economy in this city.

 Owing to shared Caspian borders, Astrakhan recently has been playing a significant role in the relations between Russia and Azerbaijan.
 As the latter's government has been heavily investing into the wellbeing of the city, Astrakhan has recently begun to symbolize the friendship between both countries.
 In 2010 a bridge was constructed with donations from Azerbaijan, which was named "Bridge of Friendship".
 Moreover, Azerbaijani government sponsored secondary school number 11, which carries the name of the national leader Heydar Aliyev, as well as a children's entertainment center named "Dream".
 Apart from that, a park has been built in the center of Astrakhan which is dedicated to friendship between the two countries.
 In the last 5 years Astrakhan has been visited by top Azerbaijani delegations on several occasions.

 After fraud was alleged in the mayoral election of 2012 and the United Russia candidate was declared the winner, organizers of the 2011–2012 Russian protests supported the defeated candidate, Oleg V. Shein of Just Russia, in a hunger strike.
-Protestors, buoyed by celebrities who support the reform movement, attracted 5,000 people to a rally on April 14.
+Protestors, buoyed by celebrities who support the reform movement, attracted 5,000 people to a rally on 14 April.